-Phoenixes Rising is an intergenerational project linking young people in their late teens and in their twenties with an engaged circle of committed elders who are stepping into their decades of service beyond mid-life adulthood.
+A particular focus of Phoenixes Rising is intergenerational: linking young people & adults in their late teens, their twenties, their thirties, with an engaged circle of committed elders who are stepping into their decades of service beyond mid-life adulthood.
 Each will inspire, witness and mentor the other, based in rich community and experiences together.

 I believe that the elders and the youngers in particular are dream holders and dream co-creators for the larger collective.
 Not that we have fewer pressing concerns in our own lives.